michaelthorne/front-end-code-guide/README.md

 <a name="html-validation"></a>
 ### x.x Validation

 Ensure that you use valid HTML wherever possible.
-Use a tool like the [W3C Markup Validation Service](http://validator.w3.org) to test your code.
+Use a tool like the [W3C Markup Validation Service](http://validator.w3.org) to regularly test your code.

 <a name="css"></a>
 ## 3. CSS